Table of Contents

 From the Gantt, click on the right edge of the interval to make it longer or shorter.

 Note: To prevent accidental changes to existing capacity intervals in the Gantt, open the "Simplify Gantt" dialog.
-In the "Capacity Intervals" tab, you will have the option to "Prevent dragging and resizing of" the selected type of interval.
+In the "Capacity Intervals" tab, you will have the option to "Prevent dragging and resizing " the selected interval type.

 Copy a Capacity Interval to another Resource